Modeling Eye, Brain, Speech, and Behavioral Signals for Cognitive Resource Allocation

 Computer Vision, Human-Robot Interaction

-Website →We invite original research papers addressing topics related to multimodal signal processing for attention and cognitive resource allocation.
+We invite original research papers addressing topics related to MSPARC.
 Papers should follow the ICASSP 2026 format and will be published in IEEE Xplore.
-Submissions should be 4-6 pages in length, including references.
-You can download the CFP flyer from here.
+Submissions should be a maximum of 4 pages + 1 page for references.
+Please follow the templates provided in the Paper Kit.
+Do not use the templates from ICASSP 2025.
+The CFP flyer can be downloaded here.

 We gratefully acknowledge the support of our sponsors who make this workshop possible.